lostpebble/pullstate/docs/quick-example-server-rendered.md

 ```
 And our components would be updated accordingly.
 We have freed our app's state from the confines of the component!
 This is one of the main advantages of Pullstate - allowing us to separate our state concerns from being locked in at the component level and manage things easily at a more global level from which our components listen and react (through our `useStoreState()` hooks).

-We still need to make use of the `PullstateCore.useStores()` hook and `<PullstateProvider>` in order to pick up and render server-side updates, but once we have hydrated our state into our stores from the server side, we can interact with Pullstate stores just as we would if it were a client-only app - but we must be sure that these actions are 100% client-side only.
+We still need to make use of the `PullstateCore.useStores()` hook and `<PullstateProvider>` in order to pick up and render server-side updates, but once we have hydrated our state into our stores from the server side, we can interact with Pullstate stores just as we would if it were a client-only app - **but we must be sure that these actions are 100% client-side only**.